dugsq/twitter_search_xenode/README.md

 twitter-search-xenode
 =====================

-**Twitter Search Xenode** leverages the Twitter RubyGem, uses a pre-defined keyword and returns a pre-defined number of tweets that contain the the search keyword as well as meeting the "result type" criteria.
+**Twitter Search Xenode** leverages the Twitter RubyGem, uses a pre-defined search keyword and returns a pre-defined number of tweets that contain the the search keyword as well as meeting the "result type" criteria.
 It passes the search results as hash to the children Xenodes.

 ###Config file options:###
 * loop_delay: defines number of seconds the Xenode waits before running the Xenode process.
 Expects a float.